dvdvideo1234/GearAssemblyTool/readme.md

    Click on it to select constraint type like Axis, BS, and so on ..

 Q: How should I chose an anchor prop to constrain the gears to and how can I know what did I select?
-A: Easy, see the "[ID]" selection on the toolgun's screen next to the trace status.
+A: Easy, see the "[ID]" selection on the toolgun screen next to the trace status.
 It indicates which prop is selected for "Anchor" ( A prop that the gears will be automatically constrained to ) If it shows "N/A" ( Not Available ), then no anchor is selected.
    If it shows for example "[Entity_ID]", then an anchor is selected